|

 The

-balance sheet is a snapshot of your organizations financial status TODAY,
+balance sheet is a snapshot of your organization’s financial status

 RIGHT NOW.